Deborah Meaden star of BBC’s Dragons’ Den breathes fire and soul

 It has to be the hottest topic in 2016.
 What do you see on the horizon for Britain’s “BREXIT”?

-I don’t think anybody knows what is going to happen in the course of our separation from the EU and that in it self will cause turbulence in the economy.
-My worry is that there will be a lot of disappointed people who think Brexit is the answer but who then realise actually it only raises more questions.
+I don’t think anybody knows what is going to happen in the course of our separation from the EU and that in itself will cause turbulence in the economy.
+My worry is that there will be a lot of disappointed people who think Brexit is the answer but who then realize actually it only raises more questions.
 A disappointed nation is not a pretty thing.

 Many years ago I attended the Dogs Trust charity event hosted by you.
 Tell me about the charities that you are passionate about and how you pro-actively support them?

 There is so much to do and so little time so I have a strict Charity Plan to ensure that I am actually effective, not just running around making very little difference.
 Apart from financial support, I can help with planning, profile, and contacts but I never engage with a Charity unless I have actually seen the work it does first hand and, more importantly, witnessed the difference it makes.

 So over to your “Tips du jour” on luxury lifestyles:

 Getting up in the morning and thinking…what shall I do today?